March 25, 2026

 Industry-Specific Minimum Wages in California

 Fast food industry employers covered under AB 1228 must pay at least $20 per hour, with annual adjustments tied to inflation.
-This applies to most fast food chains with 60 or more locations nationally.
+This rate applies to most fast food chains with 60 or more locations nationally.

 Many California cities and counties set their own local minimum wages across more than 40 local jurisdictions statewide.
 If you work in one of those specific cities, your employer must pay whichever rate is higher, the local rate or the state rate.
+Across the state, the majority of major city rates now sit above $17.00 per hour.

 Updated January 2026